abbreviatedman/react-full-stack-database/readme.md

 Remember to replace everything in the `<>` with what YOUR personal connection string looks like.

-15. On `mongodb.js`, set up the connection like this:
+15. In `mongodb.js`, set up the connection like this:

 ```js
 const mongoose = require("mongoose");